 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Students from developing Commonwealth countries may be eligible to apply for the Commonwealth Shared Scholarship Scheme, University of Bristol Think Big Postgraduate Scholarship, and the School of Geographical Sciences Phyllis Mary Morris Bursaries.

 Further information on funding for prospective UK, EU and international postgraduate students.

-The programme consists of six compulsory taught units and a dissertation project.
+The programme consists of six taught units and a dissertation project.
 You will learn from natural scientists about the fundamentals of climate science and analysis of remotely sensed data.
 Taught units delivered by social scientists provide training in areas such as environmental governance, policy analysis and statistical methods.
 In the Consultancy Project unit, you will have the opportunity to develop a range of practical skills through an extended team-based project that is of interest to one of our partner organisations.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Environmental Policy and Management.

 Applicants must hold/achieve a minimum of an upper second-class honours degree with a final average of 65% or above (or international equivalent) in social sciences or physical sciences, although candidates with a strong background in humanities will also be considered.
 Relevant professional experience or qualifications may also be considered as equivalent to the academic entry requirements given above and considered on a case-by-case basis.